AdrianFreemantle/the-trench/docs/PLAN.md

 - Update CI workflows (7.5) to initialize and use the remote backend.
 - Decommission the local backend file used in Phase 1 once the remote backend is live and validated.

+---

+### 7.8 Terraform structure refactor (modules + env overlays)

+- Refactor Terraform configuration so that:
+  - Shared infrastructure lives in reusable modules (for example, `infra/terraform/modules/core`).
+  - Each environment (`dev`, and later `prod`) has a thin `env/<env>/` layer that wires variables and backends.
+- Keep behavior identical; the goal is a cleaner structure for future environments, not new features.

 Checkpoint:
 - A single commit to main triggers:
   - CI build, tests, scans